I'm the happy founder of LOU&JO!

 As you can imagine, life in intensive care is complicated: with the doctor's visits and the nurse's rounds, I had literally no privacy to pump my milk.
 I felt really uncomfortable in this cold room with the medical equipment, the non-stop "bip" and the breast pump sound.

 Breast pumps aren't very inconspicuous and my nursing clothes weren't very practical.
 Most of the time, I had to take off my top entirely and put on a hospital's blanket to hide myself as I am very modest...

 For one month, I have spent 95% of my time at the hospital and unfortunately, I have seen so many other mothers in the same situation as me during their breastfeeding journey.

-Three years later, Joy came into our lives but a month earlier than her planned due-date.
+Few years later, Joy came into our lives but a month earlier than her planned due-date.
 So here we go again, back to the NeoNatal Intensive Care Unit for a few days.
 It was again a challenge for me to breastfeed my baby within this Unit, also because I had a C-section.

 Joy was a starving baby :-) and I needed comfortable and practical nursing clothes.
 All I found in the market were either too expensive or old-fashioned.
 And I would not have imagined breastfeeding with the medical staff around for a second time.
 But I held on and my breastfeeding journey lasted more than a year!

 The truth is that even after 2 pregnancies, I didn’t know a lot about breastfeeding, it just came out naturally to me.
 It is so personal, unique and different for each of us, but it is definitely the best journey of my life.